Sex. Am I ready?

 Myths about first time sex

-Myth 1: You can’t get pregnant or catch an STI the first time you have sex
+Myth 1: You can’t get pregnant or get an STI the first time you have sex

 You can find a list of sexual health clinics around the country on the Think Contraception website.